G0246/xiaomi_debloat/README.md

 > This list represents pre-installed apps, do not uninstall/disable any apps referencing this list!

 > [!NOTE]
 > This list may not be complete even though I have checked it one by one.
 App names and descriptions have been translated or fetched from official sources by me to the best of my ability.
-Some apps may not be available on global devices, and names may vary between MIUI 14 and HyperOS 3.
+Some apps may not be available on global devices, and names may vary from MIUI 14 to HyperOS 3.

 [View it here](https://github.com/G0246/xiaomi_debloat/blob/main/README.md)